 Read on for an explanation of how it works and why it’s often the better value just to book your flight with miles outright.

 All About Fare Classes

 Behind the scenes, airlines have their own classifications for passengers’ tickets, breaking out into an alphabet soup of fare classes.
 It’s literally an alphabet, as most airlines have a fare class for every letter.
-Award fares booked with miles have their own fare classes, too.
+Award tickets booked with miles often have their own fare classes, too.

 Thrifty Tip: Having trouble finding what class your fare is?
 Expand a flight’s details or keep clicking through the booking process and look for a single capitalized letter in parentheses – for example, (Y).
 That’s what you’re looking for.
 If you’ve already purchased the ticket, it’s on there.